 Chandigarh is the first ever planned city in India.
 It was planned by the French architect Le Corbusier.
-The city tops the Union territories of Indian states and is significant as it has the highest per capita income as compared to other union territories of the country.
+The city tops the union territories of India and is significant as it has the highest per capita income as compared to other union territories of the country.

 History of Chandigarh

-The history of the place dates back to 8000 years, when it was first inhabited by the Harappans, who are known to be among the earliest civilizations.
+The history of the place dates back to 8000 years, when it was first inhabited by the Harappans, who are known to be among the earliest civilisations.

 After the formation of Haryana, both the states wanted a capital.
 So, Chandigarh, due to the proximity and the significance that it had achieved, became the capital of both the states.